 Making a budget is as easy as downloading one of several budget apps like Mint, Clarity Money or PocketGuard.
 Those apps are free and extremely easy to use.
 You enter income and expenses as they occur and let the budget apps do the work of telling where you stand and how close you are to reaching your goals.

-Access to up-to-date information available from the apps should make it easier to stay on track, but only if you are diligent about entering the data and committed to changing the way you manage your money.
-Don’t spend money on things you don’t absolutely need.
+Access to up-to-date information available from the apps should make it easier to stay on track, but only if you are diligent about entering the data and committed to changing the way you manage money.
 Make paying down debt the priority for every paycheck.

 Fix Your Credit and Reapply

 Everyone wants a second chance and lending institutions might be the leaders in giving you one.
 They make money by lending, not denying.
-They want the numbers to work, but you have to help them out by fixing your credit problems.
+They want the numbers to work, but you must help them by fixing your credit problems.

 If it’s income, it’s time to seek a promotion or find a part-time job to supplement your income.
 More money coming in means more money can go out to paying debt.

 If it’s credit score, start paying debts on time every month.
 Pay at least the minimum amount due every month, without exception.
-That will have a nearly immediate positive impact on your score.
+That will have the fastest, most positive impact on your score.